Jeremiah Harman: Role in the slave trade

-Harman is listed as a subscriber to the London Committee, so it seems he supported abolition as early as 1788, whilst continuing to finance the slave trade itself through the provision of mortgages and indeed benefiting from the compensation scheme for slavers established as part of the Slavery Abolition Act 1833.
-In June 2020 the Bank of England issued a public apology for the involvement of Harman, amongst other employees, in the slave trade following the investigation by the Centre for the Study of the Legacies of British Slave-ownership at UCL.
+Harman is known to be a promenade figure who supported abolition as he was a subscriber of the London Committee for the Society for the Abolition of the Slave Trade since its initial publication.
+So there are ties with abolition in this 1787 subscription, but he was also close friends and long time business partner with Samuel Hoare Jr, abolitionist.
+The quaker founded firm had longstanding family partnership that was known for not only it's strong and early stance on abolition, but on philanthropy in general.
+Whilst indirectly financing slavery through accepting assets that utilized slaves as collateral to loans and benefiting from the compensation scheme for slavers established as part of the Slavery Abolition Act 1833.
+In June 2020 the Bank of England issued a public apology for the involvement of Harman, amongst other employees, in the slave trade following the investigation by the Centre for the Study of the Legacies of British Slave-ownership.

 Love for artwork and aesthetics

 In 1797 the most famous Orleans collection of pictures was acquired by Harman from Walter Boyd, of whom he had previously conducted extensive business with.
 The collection was sold in the following year to the 3rd Duke of Bridgwater.
 Much of the collection still remains within the Duke's family.
 Harman was well distinguished for his love and knowledge of the best works of the ancient masters; he was also a kind friend to many modern artists.
 So much so in fact that the renowned painter and collector Charles Lock Eastlake dedicated the translation of Goethe's Theory of Colours to Jeremiah.
 A work that was so well-loved that it ended up landing Eastlake the titles of secretary of the Fine Arts Commission and Keeper of the National Gallery of London.
 Being a friend and supporter of Eastlake; Harman commissioned Eastlake's first painting, a trend that would continue for many years.

 After his father's death in 1817, Harman inherited Higham House in Woodford, to the north of London, which had considerably more wall space; this, in turn, led to his collection increasing in size.
 Hingham House is currently the Woodford County High School.
 Harman kept nearly two miles of pleasure gardens there "upon which the most fastidious eye might have satisfactorily gazed" (Gentleman's Magazine vol 175).